 So what can you do to ensure your enterprise is on track to realise its true potential?

-Work on your business as much as you do in your business.
 Often SMEs get bogged down in day-to-day running and operations and forget the bigger picture.
 It’s important to be clear on your long-term vision.